wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>

 We saw a lot more people as we neared the trail camp.
-Many people were hiking Mount Whitney in many days so they were starting to wake up and pack up their tents for their final push to the summit.
+Unlike us knuckleheads, most sane people take on this mountain in multiple days.
+We watched groups of of backpackers fold up their tents as they readied themselves to tackle the summit.

 <img src="/whitney/trail_camp.jpg" alt=""
 title="" class="center_norm_rounded"/>
 <center> *5:58 a.m. – Mile 5: Trail Camp (12,039 ft, 3,669 m)* </center>

 This was the last place to get water according to both online and local sources.
-According to an online source, we only needed 1.5L to 2L of water, which we only realized didn't make sense after it was too late.
+According to an online source, we only needed 1.5L to 2L of water, which we realized didn't make sense only after it was too late.

-I drank 2L of water to get to trail camp and the route to trail camp was only a quarter of the entire trail.
+2 liters of water got me to trail camp and the route to trail camp was only a quarter of the entire trail.
 From trail camp to summit and back to trail camp was around half of the entire trail, so at the very least we should have brought 4L of water.

 This also marked the beginning of the infamous "97-switchbacks".